xoolive/rs1090/crates/decode1090/readme.md

 decode1090 is the companion application to the [rs1090](https://crates.io/crates/rs1090) Rust library, designed to decode Mode S and ADS-B messages.

-MacOS:

-brew install soapysdr
-brew install soapyrtlsdr

-Linux:

-apt install libsoapysdr-dev for building apt install soapysdr-module-rtlsdr for running

-Windows:

-The pre-built Windows Pothos SDR development environment ships the necessary DLLs necessary to decode from the RTL-SDR.
-Follow the [instructions](https://github.com/pothosware/PothosSDR/wiki/Tutorial) for "Download and Install" and use Zadig to recognise your USB dongle.

 ## Installation

 Run the following Cargo command: